vladimirvivien/automi/README.md

 > See complete example [here](./examples/emitters/reader/emitreader.go).

-### Example: streaming with CSV files
+### Example: streaming using CSV files
-The following example streams the content of a CSV file, process each row as a streamed element, then write the result to another CSV file.
+The following example streams data from a CSV source file.
+Each row is mapped to a custom type, filtered, then mapped to a slice of strings which is then collected into another CSV file.

-**Note**: the example also showcases the use of custom types for stream values with type mapping and filtering operations.

 ```go
 type scientist struct {